Serbroda/jumply/README.md

 **Jumply** is a minimalistic, self-hosted video player built with Go and HTMX.
 It recursively scans video files from defined directories, displays them in a simple web UI, and allows users to stream videos.

+## 💡 Motivation

+The idea behind Jumply is simple: I wanted to automatically list and access newly added media files across multiple root directories through a clean and minimal web interface.

+Whenever a new video file is added—whether it's downloaded or copied—it should instantly become available to watch in the browser without any extra steps, configurations, or overhead.
+No frills.
+Just drop it in, and hit play.

 ---

 ## ✨ Features